spotify/fmt-maven-plugin/README.md

 `displayLimit` default = 100.
 Number of files to display that are not compliant.

-`failOnWarning` default = true.
+`failOnError` default = true.
 Fail the build if non-compliant files are found.

 example to not display the non-compliant files: